-Lakeshore Literary Foundation is (as of March 2023) working through the Form 1023 process for recognition of 501(c)(3) status with the Internal Revenue Service.
-It can take the IRS up to six months to review an application packet, so our non-profit determination status is pending until (at least) the summer of 2023.
+Lakeshore Literary Foundation has filed Form 1023-EZ for recognition of 501(c)(3) status with the Internal Revenue Service.
+It can take the IRS several months to review an application packet, so our non-profit determination status is pending until late autumn or early winter of 2023.

 Board of Directors